Understanding Direct Export

 Direct Exporting Advantages and Disadvantages

 However as with everything in life, using export intermediaries had its problems.
 In short, eLogistics were not able to keep up with the level of shipments arriving at the warehouse nor customer orders.
-Customer service suffered and people became unhappy.
-Zappos took control themselves and went the route of direct export with their own warehouse and shipping operation using UPS.
+Customer service suffered and customers became unhappy.
+Zappos took back control themselves and went the route of direct export with their own warehouse and shipping operation using UPS.
 For the entire story, I recommend the book, “Delivering Happiness” which will clearly explain direct exporting pros and cons.

 How To Export Direct